Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 ### Context <a name="overview-context"></a>

-Our client had an interesting proposal and requested our help to assess whether it was viable.

-At a recent tech conference, they spoke to a contact from a robotics company that creates robotic solutions that help other businesses scale and optimize their operations.

-Their representative mentioned that they had built a prototype for a robotic sorting arm that could be used to pick up and move products off a platform.
+A robotics company informed our client that they had built a prototype for a robotic sorting arm that could be used to pick up and move products off a platform.
 It would use a camera to "see" the product and could be programmed to move that particular product into a designated bin, for further processing.

 The only thing they hadn't figured out was how to identify each product using the camera so that the robotic arm could move it to the right place.